-61. Helen Bauer is currently a senior at SDSU majoring in Business Management.
+87. Helen Bauer graduated from SDSU in May 2022 with a degree in Business Management.
 She came to SDSU from Seattle, Washington, and, therefore, is a non-resident for the purposes of tuition at SDSU.

-62. Helen was a member of the women's varsity rowing team until SDSU discontinued the women's varsity rowing team in Spring 2021.

-63. Helen is very passionate about women's fitness and women's opportunities to participate in sports.
+- 88. Helen was a member of the women's varsity rowing team until SDSU discontinued the women's varsity rowing team in Spring 2021. - 89.
+Helen is very passionate about women's fitness and women's opportunities to participate in sports.
 Helen began rowing in high school.
 She chose to attend SDSU because it would offer her an opportunity to participate on an up-and-coming varsity Division I rowing team and obtain a quality education.
-Helen worked her way to becoming team captain in the 2020 season.

-64. During her freshman and sophomore year, Helen received partial athletic financial aid.
+Helen worked her way to becoming team captain in the 2020 season. - 90.
+During her freshman and sophomore year, Helen received partial athletic financial aid.
 During her freshman year she received \$10,000 in athletic financial aid.
 During her sophomore year she received \$20,000.
-Helen received a total of \$30,000 in athletic financial aid up to her sophomore year as a student-athlete.

-65. Helen was harmed by SDSU's failure to provide proportional athletic financial aid to female student-athletes.

-66. Helen was also harmed because SDSU retaliated against her and the other Plaintiffs for filing this lawsuit.
+Helen received a total of \$30,000 in athletic financial aid up to her sophomore year as a student-athlete. - 91.
+Helen was harmed by SDSU's failure to provide proportional athletic financial aid to female student-athletes in at least the following ways: - She was denied the opportunity to compete for and receive equal athletic financial aid because of her sex; - She was forced to confront a sex-based barrier to receiving athletic financial aid that male student-athletes did not confront and that made it more difficult for her to receive athletic financial aid than it was for male student-athletes; - She received a smaller athletic financial aid award, simply because of her sex, in an amount that exceeded \$1.00, but the precise amount of her damages cannot currently be determined from publicly available information; - She was forced to endure degrading and stigmatizing second-class treatment as SDSU intentionally treated female student-athletes worse than their male counterparts when it came to athletic financial aid.

+- 92. The amount of damages in unequal athletic financial aid Helen suffered can be calculated by using the following information, along with other information not currently public available: Helen was a varsity athlete in 2018-19, when SDSU deprived each female student-athlete of an average of \$2,608.84; she was a varsity athlete in 2019-20, when SDSU deprived each female student-athlete of an average of \$2,204.03; and she was a varsity athlete in 2020-21, when SDSU deprived each female student-athlete of an average of \$1,874.40. - 93.
+Helen was also harmed because SDSU retaliated against her and the other Plaintiffs for filing this lawsuit, including because-as a result of SDSU's retaliation additional student-athletes declined to join the case as plaintiffs, they and other student-athletes were deterred from assisting the Plaintiffs in prosecuting the case (e.g., by agreeing to participate as witnesses), and her ability to prove that SDSU was and is discriminating against her and its other female student-athletes was adversely affected.